lpietan/GenoMLizer/README.md

    output_Test.csv         -         Test output CSV file
    bpRegion                -         Integer value.
 Should be the same setting used with the geneTransform command with the training set.
 Setting has the same meaning as with the geneTransform command. correction_performed    -         Interger value, binary 0/1.
 0 is no correction was performed with geneTransform with the training set.
 1 is there was a correction ('SFC' or 'DC') performed with geneTransform with the training set. correction_file         -         correction CSV file outputted from geneTransform (variables_corrected.csv).
 If the file was renamed, use the renamed file.
+No file needed if no correction (NC) was performed.

 ```